erdogduemir/erdogduemir.github.io/sugovern/Developer Documentation.md

 The contract contains several mappings and constants used for tracking and storing data. \
 These include:

-- proposals: A mapping of proposal IDs to Proposal objects.
+- `proposals`: A mapping of proposal IDs to Proposal objects.
 This is used to store all the proposals created by the contract.

-- votes: A mapping of voter addresses to proposal IDs to boolean values.
+- `votes`: A mapping of voter addresses to proposal IDs to boolean values.
 This is used to track which addresses have already voted for a given proposal to prevent double voting.

-- tokens_not_refunded: A mapping of voter addresses to proposal IDs to boolean values.
+- `tokens_not_refunded`: A mapping of voter addresses to proposal IDs to boolean values.
 This is used to track whether tokens have been refunded for a proposal to prevent multiple refunds.

-- token_amount_to_be_refunded: A mapping of voter addresses to proposal IDs to refund amounts.
+- `token_amount_to_be_refunded`: A mapping of voter addresses to proposal IDs to refund amounts.
 This is used to store the amount of tokens to be refunded for a voter.

-- voter_shares_to_be_given: A mapping of voter addresses to voter share amounts.
+- `voter_shares_to_be_given`: A mapping of voter addresses to voter share amounts.
 This is used to track the number of voter shares to be given to a voter.

-- yk_shares_to_be_given: A mapping of YK token holder addresses to YK share amounts.
+- `yk_shares_to_be_given`: A mapping of YK token holder addresses to YK share amounts.
 This is used to track the number of YK shares to be given to a YK token holder.

-- voter_token: An instance of the ISUToken contract.
+- `voter_token`: An instance of the ISUToken contract.
 This is the contract for the voter token used by the DAO.

-- yk_token: An instance of the ISUToken contract.
+- `yk_token`: An instance of the ISUToken contract.
 This is the contract for the YK token used by the DAO.

-- CREATE_PROPOSAL_MIN_SHARE: A constant that sets the minimum number of shares required to create a proposal.
+- `CREATE_PROPOSAL_MIN_SHARE`: A constant that sets the minimum number of shares required to create a proposal.

-- VOTING_PERIOD: A constant that sets the duration of the voting period for proposals.
+- `VOTING_PERIOD`: A constant that sets the duration of the voting period for proposals.

-- nextProposalId: An integer that tracks the ID for the next proposal to be created.
+- `nextProposalId`: An integer that tracks the ID for the next proposal to be created.

-- transferLock: A mapping of addresses to boolean values that tracks the transfer lock status for addresses.
+- `transferLock`: A mapping of addresses to boolean values that tracks the transfer lock status for addresses.

 The constructor function initializes the DAO contract with the following parameters: